Website Copywriting: How to Get a Killer Home Page

 You can also hire a website copywriter like me to write it for you.
 Either way, you should know exactly what goes into crafting a home page that is purposeful and effective.

-Think for a moment about the role your website has in contributing to the success of your business.
+Think for a moment about the role your website plays in contributing to the success of your business.
 Think about how your site works toward helping you achieve your goals.
-Your home page is your store front, your magazine cover, business card, brochure, and television commercial all rolled into one.
+Your home page is your storefront, your magazine cover, business card, brochure, and television commercial all rolled into one.
 It is your number one marketing tool, and it has an enormous job to do.

 The Purpose of a Home Page

-Each home page is unique but they all have one common purpose: convert visitors into customers.
+Each home page is unique, but they all have one common purpose: to convert visitors into customers.
 A customer can be defined in many different ways — someone who subscribes to a newsletter, a person who purchases a product or service, or anyone who signs up as a registered user.

 The Five Cornerstones of a Killer Home Page: